agnesjuliana/be-laundry-node/README.md

-# Laundy Chasier - Back-end Laravel
+# Laundy Chasier - Back-end Nodejs

 Another case from final project in my third year.
 This is the backend part.
 This one is the laravel version from the study case.
-There is also another version from this case using nodejs.
-Please search be-laundry-node if you want to know more.
+There is also another version from this case using laravel.
+Please search be-laundry-laravel if you want to know more.
 ## Environment Variables
 No environtment variable